4 (New York City Subway service): Under the New York City Board of Transportation

 Beginning on May 10, 1946, all 4 trains were made express during late nights running on twelve-minute headways as the 6 went back to Brooklyn Bridge during that time.
 Previously 4 trains ran local from 12:30 to 5:30 a.m.
 At this time 4 trains terminated at Atlantic Avenue.

 Beginning on December 16, 1946, trains were extended from Atlantic Avenue to New Lots Avenue during late nights, running express between Atlantic and Franklin Avenues.

-The New York City Board of Transportation, a predecessor to the New York City Transit Authority, began to introduce replacements to older subway cars beginning with the R12 cars in 1948.
-With these cars, numbers were publicly designated to the former IRT lines.
-Lexington–Jerome trains were assigned the number 4.
-By 1964, all cars had the route numbers on them.
+The IRT routes were given numbered designations with the introduction of "R-type" rolling stock, which contained rollsign curtains with numbered designations for each service.
+The first such fleet, the R12, was put into service in 1948.
+The Lexington–Jerome route became known as the 4.

 During 1950, Saturday morning service was cut back to South Ferry.

 Starting on December 15, 1950, four 4 trains began operating during rush hours in the peak direction to and from Flatbush Avenue on the Nostrand Avenue Line, with the four trains in the AM rush hour leaving every 16 minutes between 7:59 and 8:47 a.m., and the four trains in the PM rush hour arriving every 16–20 minutes between 5:20 and 6:13 p.m.
 Also on that day, weekday midday service was cut back from Atlantic Avenue to South Ferry.
 Additionally, on January 18, 1952, 4 service to Atlantic Avenue during weekday middays was restored.